Skip to main content

 from comfy_api.latest import ui

-# Show preview in node
+# Preview an image in the node

 return io.NodeOutput(images, ui=ui.PreviewImage(images, cls=cls))